12-Week Marathon Training Plan: Empowering Women to Go the Distance

 Training Focus:

-Long Run:Ā Push your long run to 12-14 miles.
-Keep the pace slow and steady, and focus on maintaining good form.
+Long Run: Push your long run to 12-14 miles.
+Focus on maintaining good form and pacing.

 Lifestyle Tips: